Th1nhNg0/vietnamese-legal-ai-thesis/readme.md

 ## Notes

 This was an academic thesis project built with limited time, hardware, and data.
-The project can be improved further with larger datasets, stronger embedding models, better Vietnamese legal corpora, and more advanced retrieval methods such as Dense Passage Retrieval or modern RAG pipelines.
+It can be improved further with larger datasets, stronger embedding models, better Vietnamese legal corpora, and more advanced retrieval methods such as Dense Passage Retrieval or modern RAG pipelines.